deepinder1992/3DHeatTransfer/paper/paper.md

 # Simulations

 The software has been tested on several sample geometries provided in the `stlFiles/` directory, including a cube, cylinder, L-shaped channel, and semi-cylinder.
 These cases demonstrate correct geometry import, boundary condition application, and solver convergence.
 Example temperature fields and convergence histories are shown in the repository documentation and can be reproduced using the supplied input files.

 # Research Impact Statement

-By offering high performance together with flexible solver selection, `HeatTransfer3D` enables faster design iterations and parametric studies in thermal engineering research.
-The open-source MIT license and modular structure also facilitate community contributions and integration into larger multiphysics workflows.

-# Research Impact Statement